Kshitij-Ekantikashya/smart-warehouse-iot-pm-case-study/README.md

 **📝 Note**: This repository demonstrates a complete product development lifecycle from ideation to deployment.
 The project showcases both technical implementation skills and product management capabilities, making it suitable for portfolio presentation and technical interviews.

-*For a detailed product management case study writeup, visit: [Link to your blog post or Medium article]*
+*For a detailed product management case study writeup, visit: [blog comming up]